pleabargain/EnglishHelpsYourCareer/idioms.md

 # Truth will out
 *  Truth will out means that, given time, the facts of a case will emerge no matter how people might try to conceal them.
 # Turf war
-*  If people or organisations are fighting for control of something, it is a turf war.
+*  If people or organizations are fighting for control of something, it is a turf war.
 # Turn a blind eye
 *  When people turn a blind eye, they deliberately ignore something, especially if people are doing something wrong.
 # Turn a deaf ear
 *  If someone turns a deaf ear to you, they don't listen to you.
 # Turn a new leaf
-*  If someone turns a new leaf, they change their behaviour and stop doing wrong or bad things.
+*  If someone turns a new leaf, they change their behavior and stop doing wrong or bad things.
 # Turn the corner
 *  To get over a bad run.
 When a loss making venture ceases to make losses, it has "turned the corner".
 # Turn the other cheek